 2) the Besselian day numbers (to 2005)

-3) the Greenwich Sidereal Time at 0h UT
+3) the Greenwich Sidereal Time at 0h UT1

 Apparent and intermediate places, Sidereal Time and Earth Rotation Angle provided by GAVO: VO compliant interface (App.
 Places FK6), VO compliant interface (App.
 Places HIP), VO compliant interface (App.
-Places TGAS), and VO compliant interface (GAST,GMST, ERA).
+Places Gaia DR2), and VO compliant interface (GAST,GMST, ERA).

 Letzte Änderung / Updated: